 We are subject to federal and state income taxes in the United States and taxes in foreign jurisdictions in which we operate.
-For the three months ended June 30, 2023 and 2022 and for the six months ended June 30, 2023 and 2022, a provision for income taxes was recognized as a result of the consolidated taxable income position.
+For the three months ended September 30, 2023 and 2022, a provision for income taxes was recognized as a result of the consolidated taxable income position.